 |QA65BFA93||1146||285||ENG, GAE||United Kingdom|

-Character translation in the Viewpoint environment is accomplished using iSeries Access APIs.
-When a Viewpoint connection to a target system is made, the character converter is created based on the "OEM code page value" in the Language tab of the iSeries Access for Windows Properties panel.
-If this value is incorrect, there is a possibility that the conversion will be performed incorrectly and data viewed through the Viewpoint interface will appear garbled.
+Character translation in ViewPoint is accomplished using iSeries Access APIs.
+When a ViewPoint connection to a target system is made, the character converter is created based on the HOST job CCSID and the "OEM code page value" in the Language tab of the iSeries Access for Windows Properties panel.
+Set your OEM code page using the value from the Language Lookup table column for Primary target CCSID and OEM code page.

 Some languages include more characters than can be specified in a single byte of storage.
 These languages use two bytes of storage to represent a single character and are known as DBCS (Double Byte Character Set) languages.
-Storing DBCS data on an IBM i based system prior to V5R3M0 requires a special version of the operating system that can accommodate double byte operations.
-In V5R3M0 and later versions, DBCS capability is automatically enabled.
-If a DBCS capable version of the operating system is installed, the system value QIGC will equal '1', otherwise it will always be zero.
+Storing DBCS data on an IBM i based system prior to V5R3M0 required a special version of the operating system that could accommodate double byte operations.
+Since V5R3M0 and later versions, DBCS capability is automatically enabled.

 Even though a DBCS version of the operating system is installed, an emulated session will not necessarily be able to view double byte character data.
 In order to view DBCS data, the device that is being used must support a double byte character set.

-In May 2004 we enhanced the XLS output capability of Sequel to support BIFF8 formatted files.
-This enables the proper creation of XLS workbooks containing both Unicode and East Asian DBCS data.
-The target CCSID in the SQTRN data area is ignored during XLS output creation; all worksheet data will be converted to Unicode as required by the BIFF8 format.
+XLS and XLSX output supports both Unicode and double byte character sets.
+The target CCSID in the SQTRN data area is ignored during XLS and XLSX output creation; all worksheet data will be converted to Unicode. .
 The translation table is still used for performance reasons and must properly reflect the codepage of the current system.